JamesWrank/JamesWrank/README.md

 - 👀 I’m interested in Gaming, crypto, Travels and much more
 - 🌱 I’m currently learning network and development
 - 💞️ I’m looking to collaborate on Websites, apps..
-- 📫 How to reach me Discord.
-JamesWrankYT#9963
+- 📫 How to reach me ?
+Find it yourself bro

 - Adding some changes to get used to the interface